-The information below has been arranged in sections to help you find information relating to your interests or research, the sections are:
+The information below has been arranged in sections to help you find information relating to your interests or research.

 Using Bower Ashton Library – a quick guide to resources available for studying artists’ books.

-Comprehensive reading list of Reference publications: Books, catalogues, journals, pamphlets.
+Comprehensive reading list of Reference publications held at Bower Ashton.

 Reading Room list of Reference Publications from the New Wave exhibition with info on POD books etc.